great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 Run the following steps in a Python interpreter, IDE, notebook, or script.

-1. Import the `great_expectations` library and `expectations` module.
+1. Import the `great_expectations` library.

-   The `great_expectations` module is the root of the GX library and contains shortcuts and convenience methods for starting a GX project in a Python session.
+   The `great_expectations` module is the root of the GX Core library and contains shortcuts and convenience methods for starting a GX project in a Python session.

-   The `expectations` module contains all the Expectation classes that are provided by the GX library.

    The `pandas` library is used to ingest sample data for this example.